 - 1. At the official start of the meeting, make the following statements.
 If a foreign language translator(s) is present, instruct them to repeat.
-(Insert language here, address: general statement regarding nondiscrimination and availability of language and accessibility accommodations, including assistance in providing written comments). - a.
+Read the statement regarding nondiscrimination and availability of language and accessibility accommodations, including assistance in providing written comments. - a.
 Include instructions on site-specific accessibility considerations, such as accessible emergency exits. - 2.
 The Old Colony MPO is required to "demonstrate explicit consideration and response to public input" (23 CFR 450.316).
-During a public outreach event, this requires affording attendees with opportunities to voice comments, questions, and concerns and provide an adequate response at the event or by following up in writing or at subsequent public outreach opportunities.
+During a public outreach event, this requires affording attendees with opportunities to voice comments, questions, and concerns and provide an adequate response at the event or by following up in writing or at subsequent public outreach opportunities. - 3.
+Microphones are in use during the meetings. - 4.
+If meeting is also being held virtual, make sure appropriate technology is setup to receive participants virtually and that there is dedicated staff managing the virtual engagement portion of the meeting.